-4. New Accompaniments; a strong emphasis given (in use, time allotted, volume and visibility) to music of all types (rock, jazz, pop, rap and country).
+4. New Accompaniments; a strong emphasis (in use, time allotted, volume and visibility) on music of all types (rock, jazz, pop, rap and country).

 What is Worship?

 Whether a life of sacrifice, a financial sacrifice or a spoken ‘sacrifice of praise’, worship is the sacrificial overflow of a grateful heart, occupied with the Father and His Son (Rom 12:1, Heb 13:15-16).
-In prayer we make request; in thanksgiving we express gratitude; but worship is an appreciation of the Lord Himself – a redeemed heart bubbling over in blessed occupation with Christ (Psa 45:1-2).
+In prayer we make request; in thanksgiving we express gratitude; but worship is an appreciation of the Lord Himself – a redeemed heart taken up with Christ (Psa 45:1-2).
 In John ch.
 4 the Lord gave several defining insights into worship: